 Sir Joshua Reynolds, The Brummell Children, 1782

 Magnificent Chimney piece by Adam, completed in 1773,

 a fantasy with mermen, flying griffins and cherubs, and panels of Chinese painted marble tiles.

 by John Singer Sargent, 1898

-Also known as Daisy, she was the daughter of Levi Leiter of Chicago, a partner in the Marshall Field. and Co.
+Also known as Daisy, Marguerite was the daughter of Levi Leiter of Chicago, a partner in the Marshall Field. and Co.
 Department Store.
 She presented her family’s collection of portraits to the nation.
-They are displayed on the upper level.
+They are displayed on the upper level at Kenwood House.
 Here are a few examples, taken from the website.

 Maria Constantina Trevor, Countess of Suffolk, attributed to Catherine Read

 You can see the fabulous collection of paintings and furniture at Kenwood House during Number One London’s Town and Country House Tour in September.